 My Desmoid Tumor

 My tumor is in my chest wall, behind my pectoralis and my right clavicle.
+As of April 2019, it’s about the size of a grapefruit.
 Because the categorization and location are rarer, and under a microscope, the cells look pink and blue, I consider myself “a unicorn!”
 I am currently receiving treatment at the University of Pennsylvania from a great team of five specialists.

 How do Desmoid Tumors form?